MariosGramm/WeatherMonitoringApp/README.md

 # WeatherMonitoringApp
-A cloud-based weather monitoring API built with Flask, deployed on Azure App Service, and integrated with Prometheus for metrics and Telegram for real-time alerts.
+A cloud-based weather monitoring API built with Flask, deployed on Azure App Service, and integrated with Prometheus for metrics and Slack for real-time alerts.